nakshatrabs/air_sketch/README.md

-# Air Draw Engine — Spatial Creative Canvas Engine
+# Air Sketch Engine — Spatial Creative Canvas Engine

 An interactive spatial graphics platform built with Next.js that transforms your camera feed into a real-time digital art board.
 By leveraging browser-native computer vision models, users can paint on-screen simply by gesturing in front of their webcam.